kennell/django-paddle/README.md

 ]
 ```

-This will result in an absolute webhook URL `https://example.com/webhook`.
-Make sure this is the Webhook URL you set in your Paddle settings.
+<sub>ℹ️ This will result in an absolute webhook URL `https://example.com/webhook`.
+Make sure this is the Webhook URL you set in your Paddle settings.</sub>

 4. Run migrations